USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.3_bugfixes.md

 CCTM/CCTM/src/emis/emis/BIOG_EMIS.F
 CMAQ/CCTM/CCTM/src/biog/beis3/gspro_biogenics.txt

-## 5. Bugfix, clean-up, and added option in bldscript for distr_env.c
+## 6. Bugfix, clean-up, and added option in bldscript for distr_env.c
 [Fahim Sidi](mailto:sidi.fahim@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue

-Bug reported by Steve Fine, EPA-OAR, when using AWS to run CMAQ across multiple adjioned instances.
+Bug reported by Steve Fine, EPA-OAR, when using Amazon Web Services (AWS) to run CMAQ across multiple adjoined instances.
 The issue is related to blank environmental variables causing a segmentation fault on AWS when invoking the directive -Dcluster in the CCTM Makefile.
-Additionally, it was found that there was no bldscript options to invoke C code distr_env, causing users to manually invoke this option via editing CCTM Makefile to include CPP flag -Dcluster.
+Additionally, it was found that there was no build script option to invoke C code distr_env, causing users to manually invoke this option via editing the CCTM Makefile to include the CPP flag -Dcluster.

-The update also enables users on different architectures and systems that do not appended C routine names with an underscore to compile the CCTM code.

 ### Solution in CMAQv5.3.3

 Changed distr_env.c to only set environmental variables on other processors that are not blank, which resolved the segmentation fault.
-To fix manual addition of CPP Flag -Dcluster, a new bldscript option within CCTM that allows users to optionally invoke distr_env.c is added.
+To fix manual addition of the CPP Flag -Dcluster, a new bldscript option within CCTM that allows users to optionally invoke distr_env.c is added.
 This new option is called "DistrEnv", if set this option adds the CPP flag -Dcluster.
 It should be noted, that two conditions have to be met for the -Dcluster flag to be activiated:

 (1) DistrEnv is set
 (2) ParOpt is set (indicates this an MPI run)

 Since DistrEnv is strictly an MPI option (containing MPI commands) it is only needed if ParOpt is invoked.
 It has no use when running CMAQ serially.

-The second part of this update cleans-up the C code and adds C-Fortran Interoperability (Feldman Style Binding) that is consistent with the CPP flag provided in the Makefile (-DFLDMN) to compile this code with other architectures & compilers that don't append C code with underscore.
+The second part of this update cleans up the C code and adds C-Fortran Interoperability (Feldman Style Binding) that is consistent with the CPP flag provided in the Makefile (-DFLDMN) to compile under other architectures and with compilers that do not append underscores to C function names.

 ### Files Affected
 CCTM/scripts/bldit_cctm.csh
 CCTM/src/par/mpi/distr_env.c

-## 6. POST tool bug fixes in hr2day and sitecmp_dailyo3
+## 7. POST tool bug fixes in hr2day and sitecmp_dailyo3
 [Christian Hogrefe](mailto:hogrefe.christian@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue